 Oxford University’s chancellor, Chris Patten argued against the removal of the Rhodes statue during an appearance on the Today program on BBC Radio 4 in January 2016.
 However, his language was far tamer than the rhetoric employed in the following letter.
 Patten styled the objections to Rhodes as along the lines of the “safe spaces” policies adopted on many university campuses in Britain and the US, which critics have said are used to suppress debate on a range of issues.

 “That focus on Rhodes is unfortunate, but it’s an example of what’s happening on American campuses and British colleges,” Patten said.
 “One of the points of a university – which is not to tolerate intolerance, to engage in free inquiry and debate – is being denied.
-People have to face up to facts in history which they don’t like and talk about them and debate them.
+People have to face up to facts in history that they don’t like and talk about them and debate them.
 Education is not indoctrination.
 Our history is not a blank page on which we can write our own version of what it should have been according to our contemporary views and prejudice.”

 He added: “Can you imagine a university where there is no platform?
 I mean a bland diet of bran to feed people, it’s an absolutely terrible idea.
 If you want universities like that you go to China where they are not allowed to talk about western values, which I regard as global values.
 No, it’s not the way a university should operate.”